DFE-Digital/check-your-eligibility-frontend/tests/README.md

 Git Bash :
 Node.js (version 12 or higher) : https://nodejs.org/en/download/prebuilt-installer
-•	npm (version 10 or higher ) - This is donwloaded as part of Node.js
+•	npm (version 10 or higher ) - This is downloaded as part of Node.js

 Check the Node.js is correctly installed by running the following commands